karolispx/golang-fb-graph-api-net-http/README.md

 ## You can easily extend this functionality to get other things such as campaigns, adsets etc.

 The code will work for campaigns and adsets already, assuming you only need campaign/adset IDs and names.
-For other calls you will need to generate your own logic based on the sample above.
+For other calls you will need to generate your own logic based on the samples above.